Historical Writing Competition

 Our annual Historical Writing Competition recognizes the authors whose books have made the most significant contributions to the historical literature of British Columbia.

-The top prize for this competition is the prestigious Lieutenant Governor’s Medal for Historical Writing, plus a $2,500 cash prize.
+The top prize for this competition is the prestigious Lieutenant Governor’s Medal for Historical Writing (pictured at right), plus a $2,500 cash prize.

 Awards may also be presented to the runner up ($1,500), second runner up ($500) and/or honorable mentions (certificates).